GRAPHIC-Take Five: Everything to play for

 It's going to be a cold winter, nonetheless.

-Manufacturing indicators, mainly PMIs, due next week might attest to the weakness already seen across the economy.
+Manufacturing indicators, mainly PMIs due on Wednesday, might attest to the weakness already seen across the economy.
 Beijing has hinted at cutting bank reserve requirements to help support the economy.
 Economists reckon China will do what it takes to get growth above 5% next year.

 3/ NO PEAK HERE